AL Central Division

 - The Minnesota Twins won a one-game playoff with the Detroit Tigers for the Division title.

-The American League Wild Card team has come from the Central Division only 1 time since 1995:
+The American League Wild Card team has come from the Central Division 5 times since 1995: